Manually Create Configuration Profiles (V3) for Prisma Access Agent

 3. Select the log that you want to view:

-10. After the profile has been deployed, verify the status of the profile installation on a macOS endpoint:
+5. After the profiles have been deployed, verify the status of the profile installation on a macOS endpoint:

-2. Double-click the Prisma Access Agent profile that you deployed.
+2. Double-click the Prisma Access Agent and Endpoint DLP profiles that you deployed.